codesonzh/binance-ninja/README.md

 ![Balance columns](https://github.com/codesonzh/binance-ninja/blob/master/docs/balances.png?raw=true&x=1)

-Binance™ Ninja is a Chrome extension which provides simple tools and utilities which are otherwise unavailable on the Binance™ website during trading and auditing.
+Binance™ Ninja is a Chrome extension which provides simple tools and utilities that are otherwise unavailable on the Binance™ website during trading and auditing.

-The tools aim to improve decision making by reducing the time needed for hand calculations usually done using external tools.
+The extension aim to improve decision making by reducing the time needed for hand calculations usually done using external tools.
 Please read the disclaimer below before using this software.